cosmic-api/cosmic-docs/source/api.rst

 API Models
 ----------

-``{"type": "cosmic.APIModel"}`` references a special model whose job is to serialize and normalize API models.
+``{"type": "cosmic.Model"}`` references a serializer whose job is to serialize and deserialize API models.
 When serialized, a model consists of a name and a schema.
-Here is the JSON schema for APIModel:
+Here is the JSON schema for Model:

 .. code:: json

     {
-        "type": "object",
+        "type": "struct",
-        "properties": [
+        "fields": [
             {
                 "name": "name",
                 "required": true,